 Document Verification Service (DVS)

-The Document Verification Service (DVS) is a secure, online system managed by the Attorney General’s Department.
+The Document Verification Service (DVS) is a secure, online system managed by the Department of Home Affairs.
 The DVS checks that the information entered into the USI Registry System from an acceptable form of ID is valid.